 Finesse Conduits are linked to more utility oriented effects that are attached to spells we do not cast too frequently.
 These are very low impact and your choice here is mostly personal.

 Ones of note are Thunderous Paws and Crippling Hex.
 The former gives a small burst of extra speed when we enter Ghost Wolf which can reduce our time spent there, but not by much.
 The latter creates options for extra survival in Mythic+ and solo situations when we can actually make use of Hex.

 Other Covenants for Enhancement Shaman

 Kyrian: Vesper Totem and Summon Steward

 This is very close with an ideal Kyrian setup.
 Vesper Totem has good flexibility in different encounter types and has some extra off-healing benefits due to the charges being separate.
-However, due to the weaker Soulbinds it falls 1-2% behind in all situations compared to Venthyr.
+However, due to the weaker Soulbinds it falls slightly behind Venthyr in most situations.

 Vesper Totem as an ability is deceptively simple, it summons a totem that has 3 damage charges and 3 separate healing charges, with one charge being expended each time you use an equivalent ability to trigger a pulse around it.
 These charges are independent of each other and the cooldown of the ability begins when it is placed.
 It can also be re-cast to move it off the global cooldown to a new location.
 Treat this as an extra burst tool both in single-target and AoE, trying to make sure you hit as many targets as possible.
 Elysian Dirge when taken just improves the weakest part of the ability which is single-target, but not a massive boost.